 29. Zubinarius: I am honored that a dive site has my nick name (Zubi) and part of my favorite animal (Antennarius – frogfish) in it.
 It is a true muck site of course with sand, mud and some garbage and with visibility usually not so good.
 The frogfish species I found here are shaggy frogfishes (Antennarius hispidus) so I guess the name for the dive site is appropriate.
 The dive site lies close to the Nangahale village and a small river.
 You dive on a slight slope, at the top there are a lot of stones where the seahorses hide.
 Further down there is fine sand - a flicker with your fins and visibiity drops drasticly.
 Of course there are a lot of other critters like large seahorses, cuttlefish, nudibranchs, small pipefishes, coconut octopuses, lots of sea cucumbers and slugs.

 Nightdives here are a must for any photographer and immensly interesting for any diver!
-For a week I did a night dive every night and saw something new every time!
-Since the water can be quite cold (26° or less) I then quit and did also some day dives again...
+On one of my numerous visits here I did a night dive every night for a whole week and saw something new every time!
+Since the water can be quite cold (26° or less) I then had to quit and did also some day dives again...
 Kermi told me that the best time is on new moon when it is really dark and then he like to go in late at night.
 Then it is also possible to find the rare bobbit worm here.
 We did one dive with plenty of moonlight which was also excellent - bob tail squids, V-octopus and coconut octopus, then the elusive painted stingfish (Minous pictus) and the whiteface waxpfish (Richardsonichthys leucogaster), hellsfire anemones with shrimps on top, sleeping ghostpipefish and flying gurnards.
 On each dive "eagle-eyed" Kermi finds something new and unexpected, he is even able to find 5mm juvenile frogfishes and 1cm pygmy pipehorses!

-The best snorkeling areas are around Pulau Besar and specially Pulau Babi, but you can also snorkel around the resorts on the main land.
-Just be careful, when you walk in from the beach, because some of the poisonous scorpionfishes also like to live close to the shore!
+The best snorkeling areas are around Pulau Besar and specially Pulau Babi.
+Either you rent a fishing boat for the use of your group or you join the divers on one of the island trips and snorkel while they dive.
+On Pangabatan and Babi it is also possible to go on land and enjoy the white beaches there.
+You can also snorkel around the resorts on the main land.
+Like on any beach - just be careful, when you walk in from the beach, because some of the poisonous scorpionfishes also like to live close to the shore!

 We did a 2-week liveaboard trip diving around the Komodo islands, Flores and Alor and also did a few dives on the northern coast of Flores which I liked a lot.
 While going east towards Alor we passed the islands of Adonara, Solor and Lembata (Lomblen) and did a few dives there.
 I regret to say, that there is also some damage from dynamite fishing on the north coast of Flores (not in Maumere itself).
 We heard several explosions while diving and also saw the sad results - craters of destroyed reefs!